darkrenaissance/darkfi/doc/src/learn/writing-a-p2p-app.md

 }
 ```

-These nodes perform different roles on the p2p network.
-An inbound node
-receives connections.
-An outbound node makes connections.

 Both outbound and inbound nodes specify a seed address to connect to.
 The
 inbound node also specifies an external address and an inbound address:
 this is where it will receive connections.
 The outbound node specifies